DSSatPitt/katz-python-workshop/README.md

 # Introduction to Collecting Web Data with Python

-This repository contains the materials for a Python workshop held at the [Katz School of Business](http://www.business.pitt.edu/katz/) at the University of Pittsburgh on June 2nd and 3rd.
+This repository contains the materials for a Python workshop held at the University of Pittsburgh on March 31st and April 7th.

 This two-day workshop will teach the basics of the Python programming language with a focus on collecting data from web sites and social media platforms.
-Day one will introduce Python and libraries for data manipulation.
-Day two will cover Application Programming Interfaces (APIs) and web scraping.
+Day one, March 31st, will introduce Python and libraries for data manipulation.
+One week later on day two, April 7th, will cover Application Programming Interfaces (APIs) and web scraping.
 Participants will receive hands-on training and leave with introductory knowledge of Python.

 Lead Instructors: